Lebanon:Operations of the Islamic Resistance on Sunday, Dece...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 15:35 the ‘Berkat Risha’ Site with Burkan missiles, scoring a direct hit.
+- The Islamic Resistance fighters targeted at 15:30 the ‘Ramiya’ Site with the appropriate weapons.

 {And victory comes only from Allah – the Almighty, All-Wise.}